schmouk/CppBMPLoader/README.md

 a library for loading images under the **MIT license** or from the public domain, free of rights, to associate them with icons provided in OGLFW.

+## No way to find such a library - Alternative
 Being unable to find such a library under this type of license, a solution was to let users of the original **OGLFW** library load the images themselves using the external library of their choice, even if not under the MIT license.